Things you need to know about the 2017 Genesis model range and luxury auto brand.

 Hyundai have made huge strides in the global market during that time, and the creation of a premium brand was the next logical step.

-We can expect to see 6 new models bearing the Genesis nameplate by the time 2020 rolls around.
+We can expect to see 6 new models bearing the Genesis nameplate by the time 2021 rolls around. (photo: Motorgraph)

 - G70 – click here to read exclusive news about 2018 Genesis G70

-- G90 – Genesis flagship sedan already unveiled in the US market
+- G90 – Genesis flagship sedan already on sale in the US market

 Cool facts about Genesis luxury car brand